 A brief history of CBD

-CBD has experienced a new-found popularity among many doctors and their patients.
-But cannabis overall isn’t new.
-It’s been around since the Chinese discovered its healing properties thousands of years ago.
-Today modern medicine has documented the many medical benefits of cannabis.
+While CBD enjoys a new popularity among doctors and patients, it isn’t new at all.
+It’s been around since Chinese healers discovered its therapeutic properties thousands of years ago.
+Today modern medicine recognizes the many medical benefits of cannabis.
 CBD in particular is known to be both safe and effective in treating all kinds of common ailments.

 How is CBD different from marijuana?